Word@Work, Let God's Word energise your working day!

 Matthew 18:15-17

-Everybody sins.
-Even believers with many years of Bible knowledge and faithful service will sin.
+Everybody sins (Romans 3:23).
+Even believers, including the Apostle Paul, with many years of Bible knowledge and faithful service, will sin (Romans 7:21-23).
 It is the condition of fallen humanity which does not leave us until we are translated to glory.
 However, sin always separates: person from person, and people from God.
-But it does not have to stay that way because the gospel of God's grace is designed to bring people to repentance so that they can be forgiven and restored to their Maker's service and to each other.
+The good news is that the gospel of God's grace is designed to bring people to repentance, so that they can be forgiven and restored to their Maker's service and to each other.

 Restoring The Sinner (2)